Hi! I'm a writer, photographer and open culture advocate based in Sonoma, California.

 I have been editing Wikipedia for over 14 years.
 I am the former Wikipedian in Residence at the Smithsonian Institution and Library of Congress and former Susan B. Miller Fellow at the University of California, Berkeley.
 My efforts to encourage more women to edit Wikipedia and cultural institutions to partner with Wikimedia has been featured in Smithsonian, Slate, the Atlantic, East Bay Express, the Daily Dot, The Mary Sue, Tech Republic, Linux Magazine and on KCRW, National Public Radio, Australian Broadcasting Corporation and the Canadian Broadcasting Corporation.
 I have been named an Ada Lovelace Day Hero by the Ada Initiative for my efforts.

+I also serve as Research Director and partner of Bischoff Performance Improvement Consulting.
+I also am a bartender at the Sonoma Speakeasy.
 I earned my bachelor's degree in Native American Studies from Indiana University and my master's degree in Museum Studies from George Washington University.
-I am a former fellow at the Berkeley Center for New Media, Wikimedia, and Smithsonian Foundation.
+I am a former fellow at the Berkeley Center for New Media, Wikimedia Foundation, and Smithsonian.
+In curatorial practice, I have worked for the National Museum of the American Indian, Colonial Williamsburg, and the National Museum of African American History and Culture.